snth/dotfiles/README.md

     vcsh clone git@gitserver:vcsh-vim.git vim

+### Cleaning up

+In order to clean up any files installed on the system (for example if you want to deploy a fresh clean install), delete the following files and folders:

+    vcsh vim ls-files | xargs rm
+    rm -v -rf ~/.config/vcsh/repo.d/vim.git

 ### Multiple vcsh repositiories

 You can repeat the steps above for multiple repositories, for example for bash,